yuryprokashev/star-notary-restful-service/README.md

 Response contains message, that Client must sign with his walletAddress.

 Validation Window is 300 seconds long.
 It will be closed after 300 seconds, if not used.

 It will also be closed immediately after the Star is registered.
+So Client may have only one open Validation Window open for one Wallet Address at a time.
 ### Request
 #### Example
 ```